Vlad-Radz/distributed_pong/README.md

 ## Results, or why this codebase sucks
 - Acceptance criteria:
     - I refused on 4 players, and concentrated on 2 (acceptance criteria not fulfilled);
-    - Even with 2 players the game doesn't work: what I do from one host, is not shown on the other.
 - Bugs:
     - **BUG**: my implementation has a problem, that I don't assure, that all players subscribed to the necessary topics in message broker and thus can miss messages --> count can differ on diff. hosts;